movio/maxwell-faker/README.md

 ## Limitations

-* databases with multiple primary keys are not supported
+* tables with compound primary keys are not supported
 * producing is Kafka-only for now
 * currently slower than Maxwell
 * row updates are currently idempotent